BohaoNing/Kaggle-Projects/4. Store Sales - Time Series Forecasting/README.md

 ### Machine Learning Model
 A custom regressor:
+- For "SCHOOL AND OFFICE SUPPLIES"\
+  VotingRegressor averaging ExtraTreesRegressor and RandomForestRegressor
--
+- For other products\
+  VotingRegressor averaging Ridge(alpha=0.75) and SVR

 ### Performance
-- Best model with tuned parameter: **Blended Model with a customized regressor**
+- Best model with tuned parameter: **Customized regressor**
 - Best score (Root Mean Squared Logarithmic Error) on the evaluation dataset: **0.40419**
 - Best rank on the leaderboard: **top 7%**